 Temple University developed the 200-hour Hybrid Training Program to provide deputies that graduated from the 160-hour or the 560-hour Basic Training Programs with the courses that enhanced the Basic Training Program to 760 hours.
 The program includes the following courses: Law Enforcement Technologies, Patrol Procedures and Operations, Criminal Investigation, Pennsylvania Motor Vehicle Code and Collision/Accident Investigations.
 The Pennsylvania State University offered the Hybrid Training Program through a combination of correspondence study and classroom instruction.
+Fourteen deputies completed the Hybrid Training Program.

-The Pennsylvania State University offered residential courses to include Firearms Instructor Seminars and Introduction to Patrol Rifles.
-Temple University has offered Drivers Safety, Civil Law, Health and Wellness, and Legal Updates in a distance-learning format.
+The Pennsylvania State University offered residential courses including Firearms Instructor Seminars and Introduction to Patrol Rifles.
+Temple University has offered Defensive Driving, Criminal Law Review, Legal Updates, Advanced Physical and Judicial Security, and Health and Wellness, in a distance-learning format.